Richard Barone: Career

 Through his work with Pete Seeger, Barone was asked to contribute a song to the Occupy This Album project on Razor & Tie, to benefit the Occupy Wall Street Movement.
 The four-disc set, subtitled "99 Songs for the 99%", was released on May 15, 2012.
 Co-written with Matthew Billy, "Hey, Can I Sleep On Your Futon?" was a new song with contemporary references that was inspired by "Brother, Can You Spare A Dime?", a popular song from the Great Depression.
 Both the track and music video, produced by film students from NYU, were included on the original album download.
 Barone also performed at a series of concerts with other artists on the Occupy album including Michael Moore, David Amram, and Tom Chapin.

 That same month, the feature documentary about Anna Nicole Smith, Addicted to Fame, was released, along with Barone's single "(She's A Real) Live Wire" from the film.
-He also served as music supervisor for the feature documentary, directed by David Giancola.
+He also served as music supervisor for the documentary, directed by David Giancola.

-In June 2013, Barone joined forces with Beach Boys co-founder Al Jardine and friends to record a version of Pete Seeger's folk anthem "If I Had A Hammer (The Hammer Song)" for the ONE Campaign, produced by Steve Addabbo at Shelter Island Sound studios in New York.
+In June 2013, Barone joined forces with Beach Boys co-founder Al Jardine and friends to record a version of Pete Seeger's folk anthem "If I Had A Hammer (The Hammer Song)" for the ONE Campaign, produced by Steve Addabbo at the Shelter Island Sound recording studios in New York.
 The video was released as ONE Campaign's worldwide protest song project.
+Matthew Sweet and Susanna Hoffs also recorded Barone's song "The Bulrushes" for their 2013 album Under the Covers, Vol. 3.

-On July 31, 2013, The Bongos performed the final concert at their home club, Maxwell's, where the original members had also performed the venue's first show.
+On July 31, 2013, the Bongos performed the final concert at their home club, Maxwell's, where the original members had also performed the venue's first show.
 From the stage Richard announced that the group's long-lost album Phantom Train, recorded in Compass Point, Bahamas in 1986, would finally be released on October 1, 2013 on the re-launched JEM Records.

-Also in 2013, Matthew Sweet and Susanna Hoffs recorded Barone's song "The Bulrushes" on their album Under the Covers, Vol. 3.

-Barone partnered with Alejandro Escovedo on March 14, 2014 to produce and co-host the first major tribute to the late Lou Reed at the Paramount Theatre in Austin, Texas, as part of the SXSW Music Festival.
-The three-hour concert included over twenty-four acts including Suzanne Vega, Lucinda Williams, Sean Lennon, and Spandau Ballet.
-The house band included members of Blondie, the Patti Smith Group, and the Voidoids.
-Barone also released a recording of Reed's "All Tomorrow's Parties" produced by Chris Seefried with a video by Jonas Mekas assembled from footage of the early Velvet Underground at Andy Warhol's Factory.
+Barone partnered with Alejandro Escovedo on March 14, 2014, to produce and co-host the first major tribute to the late Lou Reed at the Paramount Theatre in Austin, Texas, as part of the SXSW Music Festival.
+The three-hour concert included more than 24 acts including Suzanne Vega, Lucinda Williams, Sean Lennon and Spandau Ballet.
+The house band included members of Blondie, the Patti Smith Group and the Voidoids.
+Barone also released a recording of Reed's "All Tomorrow's Parties" produced by Chris Seefried with a video by Jonas Mekas, assembled from footage of the early Velvet Underground at Andy Warhol's Factory.